ichizhov/ExtensibleCommands/Docs/Section2.md

 ## 2.1.
 Advantages and applicability area of Extensible Commands.

 Extensible Commands targets a set of problems that are common but not limited to machine control software.
-It is designed to simplify software architecture and development by moving a set of functionalities to the framework level that can be developed and tested separately and then re-used with confidence across the application code base.
+It is designed to simplify software architecture and development by moving a set of functionalities to the framework level that can be developed and tested separately and then reused with confidence across the application code base.

 Specifically, Extensible Commands provides abstraction in the following areas:
 1)	Failure handling.